Web-XR-AI-lab/.github/profile/README.md

 ## Hi there 👋

-We do research about advanced web technology and combined with latest Artificial Intelligence capability.
+We do research about advanced web technology and combine it with the latest practical AI implementation.

-**Here what we currently have:**
+**Here is what we currently have:**

 ## Speech Highlight